jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 **2nd**: we believe it and trust in Christ (i.e., the *whom* the verse is referencing back to)<br>
 **3rd**: we are *sealed* with the Holy Spirit

 That's it.
 It all points back to `believe`, but notice what we believe is very important.
-Believe the Gospel, the good news; the death, burial, and resurrection of Jesus Christ.
+Believe the Gospel, the good news; the death, burial, and resurrection [(Romans 10:9)](https://www.biblegateway.com/passage/?search=romans+10%3A9&version=KJV) of Jesus Christ.
 If you believe this and place your trust in Jesus Christ to save you, the Bible is clear that you are saved.
 Not by some prayer, not by works (starting good works or stopping bad works); only through Jesus Christ and His work on the Cross are we saved through our faith in Him.
 Now that you've heard the Gospel, are you placing your faith in Jesus Christ to save you?

 ## Guide to Salvation
 1. Recognize you are a sinner
 2. Understand the penalty for sin and your need of a Savior
 3. Repent (change your mind) and believe the Gospel; trust Jesus Christ to save you

+## What Happens Next?
+After salvation, we are called (1) to obedience ([2<sup>nd</sup> Thessalonians 1:8](https://www.biblegateway.com/passage/?search=2%20Thessalonians%201%3A8&version=KJV), [John 14:15](https://www.biblegateway.com/passage/?search=John%2014%3A15&version=KJV), [1<sup>st</sup> Peter 1:13-14](https://www.biblegateway.com/passage/?search=1+Peter+1%3A13-14&version=KJV), & [2<sup>nd</sup> Corinthians 2:9](https://www.biblegateway.com/passage/?search=2%20Corinthians%202%3A9&version=KJV)), (2) to live a changed life ([2<sup>nd</sup> Corinthians 5:17](https://www.biblegateway.com/passage/?search=2%20Corinthians%205%3A17&version=KJV), [Ephesians 4:22-24](https://www.biblegateway.com/passage/?search=Ephesians+4%3A22-24&version=KJV), & [Colossians 3:9-10](https://www.biblegateway.com/passage/?search=Colossians+3%3A9-10&version=KJV)), and (3) to be careful to maintain good works ([Titus 3:8](https://www.biblegateway.com/passage/?search=Titus%203%3A8&version=KJV) & [Ephesians 2:10](https://www.biblegateway.com/passage/?search=Ephesians%202%3A10&version=KJV)).

+Please understand, we will slip, trip, stumble and fall in our walk with Christ.
+But we are not to use this as an excuse to sin [(Romans 6:1)](https://www.biblegateway.com/passage/?search=Romans%206%3A1-2&version=KJV) or for an ocassion to the flesh [(Galatians 5:13)](https://www.biblegateway.com/passage/?search=Galatians%205%3A13&version=KJV).
+But if we do sin, we have an advocate, Jesus Christ, to confess our sins to [(1<sup>st</sup> John 1:9)](https://www.biblegateway.com/passage/?search=1%20John%201%3A9&version=KJV).